nareshmaharaj-consultant/aerospike_udf/README.md

 ```java
 java -jar out/artifacts/app/udf.jar
 ```
-As we have not configured the reader it will start a demo run with default settings
+Using the default settings the reader will startup in demo mode and do the following:
  - Spin up 100 client connection threads
- - Creating client jobs where jobs will either be
+ - Create a single client job per thread where ```OperationJob``` will either be a
-   - Computing additional value-added fields
+   - Compute based ```OperationJob``` providing additional value-added fields per record
    - Streaming data using UDFs to produce aggregated results

 #### Results